Getting Florida Residency

 * Proof of address, of course, the permanent home address is needed which is under the same name of the claimant.

-* Transcript that shows you have attended high school for multiple years in Florida, if you have obtained a GED or Florida high school diploma for the past twelve months, it can be included.
+* A school transcription that shows you have attended high school for multiple years in Florida, if you have obtained a GED or Florida high school diploma for the past twelve months, it can be included.

 * Proof that shows that you have been a full-time worker in Florida for at least 30h/week within the period of 12 months.